Jean Löring

 Hans "Jean" Löring (16 August 1934 – 6 March 2005) was a German football player and entrepreneur best known for his role as chairman of SC Fortuna Köln, a role he filled for over 30 years, from 1967 to 2001.
+In the years before the introduction of the Bundesliga, he himself played in the Oberliga for Prussia Dellbrück, FC Viktoria Köln and Alemannia Aachen.
+After that he was a boxing manager for a time.
+As an entrepreneur, he was successful in electrical and pipeline construction, among other things.

 Biography

 Born as Hans Löring, he himself took the name Jean which, in the local Cologne dialect, is pronounced Schäng.
 Löring, by trade, was an electrician and after his active career started an electrical business.
 He also dealt in real estate.

 As a football player, Löring fielded for Preußen Dellbrück, later to become Viktoria Köln (1955–61), and Alemannia Aachen (1961–62), in the Oberliga West.

 In 1967, he took over as chairman of Fortuna Köln.
 Throughout his time in this position, he is estimated to have supported the club with between DM 30 and 40 million, eventually leading to his own insolvency.
 After having to declare insolvency, Löring was rarely seen in public, as he felt embarrassed about it.
 His club, Fortuna Köln, was only able to survive in professional football through his financial help, rarely enjoying good support in Cologne and consequently, after his departure, the club itself became insolvent.
 Fortuna declined as far as the sixth division Verbandsliga but has since made a partial recovery.

 In the time as chairman of the club, Fortuna's greatest success was reaching the Bundesliga in 1973, where it lasted for only one season, and making a losing appearance in the German Cup final in 1983, against local rival 1.
 FC Köln.

+After that, he initially ended his active football career due to a hip joint injury.
+He then built up a business empire that later consisted of nine companies, the core of which was Hans Löring ELRO Elektro- und Rohrleitungsbau GmbH (1973: 300 employees).
+In 1966 he became president of SC Fortuna Köln, a position he held until 2001.
+In the first phase of his presidency, Löring also filled in as a player for the contract players' team, which has since been promoted to the Regionalliga West.
+He was a regular player and was used in 26 games in which he scored a goal.
+1969/1970 followed another 9 and 1970/71 another three appearances, each without scoring, so that Löring completed a total of 38 regional league games for Fortuna.
+During his presidency, Fortuna made it from the district league to the next higher league every two years.
+In addition, Löring was manager of the Cologne boxing professional Jupp Elze, who died in 1968 as the German champion after a fight for European championship.

 Löring spend his final years mostly alone, accompanied only by his four dogs.